 CyberGhost ad blocker (traffic manipulation)

-Looking into this issue a bit more, there is some interesting history to this.
-Back in 2016, CyberGhost made headlines because it was installing their own root certificate on a user’s computer, effectively doing a man-in-the-middle attack on all https traffic.
-Not only was the traffic processed locally, it was also sent back to a CyberGhost server that decided what to change.
+Back in 2016, CyberGhost made headlines because they were installing their own root certificate on a user’s computer, effectively doing a man-in-the-middle attack on all HTTPS traffic.
+Not only was the traffic processed locally, but it was also sent back to a CyberGhost server that decided what to change.

 Here’s an excerpt from when this controversy originally surfaced in 2016 [original source now appears to be offline]: